 Do I have a right to record the police?

 Yes.
-You have a constitutional right to photograph or record police engaged in official duties in public.
-You do not have a right to record if it “obstructs” the police officer from the lawful discharge of his official duties.
+You have a constitutional right to record police engaged in official duties in public.
+However, You do not have a right to record if it “obstructs” the police officer from the lawful discharge of their official duties.

 What does “obstructing” the police mean?

 O.C.G.A.
-16-10-24 defines Obstruction, however anything you do or say may be considered obstruction by the wrong cop.
-For this reason, you should understand that recording a police officer may escalate violence and lead to your arrest.
+16-10-24 defines Obstruction according to Georgia law.
+However the term has been applied vaguely and broadly by law enforcement and the courts.
+Consequently, anything you do or say may be considered obstruction by the wrong cop.
+For this reason, you should understand that recording the police may escalate violence and lead to your arrest.

 Anything I do or say can be considered obstruction?!

 YES.
 Many people have been arrested for simply saying or doing the wrong thing in front of the wrong cop.